The Integrated Research Training Group (IRTG-IMPM) is designed to meet the following fundamental guidelines:

 Additionally, monitoring consists of:

-- One presentation and discussion with advisor and co-examiners during the first year
+- One presentation and an orientation interview with advisor and co-examiners during the first year

 - Milestone presentation after 12-18 months